Altitude acclimatization while trekking in Nepal

 In case of altitude sickness symptoms

-If you suffer from mild symptoms of altitude sickness at a certain point it is advised not to climb higher.
-So if you see symptoms of altitude sickness at 4000 meters just stop right there and don’t climb higher.
-If the symptoms get worse you should immediately climb down.
+If you suffer from mild symptoms of altitude sickness at a certain point.
+It is advised not to climb higher.
+So if you see symptoms of altitude sickness at 4,000 meters.
+You just stop right there and don’t climb higher.
+If symptoms get worse you should immediately climb down.